The Reality of Rehabilitation: Why 3 Months Are Not Enough

 - Mar 24

-When a loved one enters a detoxification treatment, it is common for family and friends to expect quick results.
-However, House of Freedom warns us of a harsh truth: even 3 months is often not enough for full recovery.
+When a loved one enters detoxification treatment, it is common for family and friends to expect quick results.
+However, House of Freedom warns us of a harsh truth: even three months is often not enough for full recovery.

-To understand why the healing process takes so long, it is crucial to understand what is actually happening in the brain and how the family can become a fundamental pillar instead of an obstacle.
+To understand why the healing process takes so long, we must explore what is happening in the brain.
+Additionally, families can become a fundamental pillar of support instead of an obstacle.

-External Supporting Fact: According to the National Institute on Drug Abuse (NIDA), scientific research empirically demonstrates that individuals need at least 90 days of treatment to significantly reduce or stop drug use, and the most successful outcomes are directly linked to much longer periods of care.
+External Supporting Fact: According to the National Institute on Drug Abuse (NIDA), scientific research shows that individuals need at least 90 days of treatment to significantly reduce or stop drug use.
+The most successful outcomes are linked to much longer periods of care.

 The Neurochemical Storm: What is Detoxification, Really?